uber-is-the-most-popular-ride-hailing-app-in-108-countries, Data Show

 Photographer: J. Kempin/FilmMagic/Getty Pics

 A year and a half later, Trump loan became out of business.
-In conjunction with dozens of different creditors and brokerages, the company unraveled while the housing marketplace imploded and the U.S. economic system sunk into its worst recession for the reason of great Melancholy.
+In conjunction with dozens of different creditors and brokerages, the company unraveled while the housing marketplace imploded and the U.S. economic system sank into its worst recession for great Melancholy.
 The agency in no way got close to its fundraising dreams, and it left at the least one lawsuit in its wake, by way of a former broking who alleged she turned into stiffed on a $238,000 fee.

 Unstable business

-“Trump picked approximately the worst time to leap into mortgage lending, waiting close to the tail quit of the boom,” said Cliff Rossi, a finance professor at the University of Maryland’s Robert H. Smith School of commercial enterprise.
+“Trump picked approximately the worst time to leap into mortgage lending, waiting close to the tail quit of the boom,” said Cliff Rossi, a finance professor at the University of Maryland’s Robert H. Smith School of Commercial Enterprise.
 It’s authentic, of course, that other financial executives have been stuck off-guard by the housing crisis.
-Still, Rossi, a former patron mortgage chance officer at Citigroup Inc., said that angst amongst Those inside the loan industry became palpable utilizing 2006, with many warning approximately how Unstable the commercial enterprise had grown to be.
+Still, Rossi, a former patron mortgage chance officer at Citigroup Inc., said that angst amongst Those inside the loan industry became palpable in 2006, with many warning about how Unstable the commercial enterprise had grown.

 Doom, Gloom

 As early as 2005, Trump had already brushed off issues voiced by using housing specialists and economists that the real estate bubble could burst.
-That September, he wrote a blog submit on the internet website online of the now-defunct Trump University that he titled “Doom and Gloom Don’t Pay.”
-“The way you react to the so-known as housing bubble may be a barometer of your business persona,” he wrote to students, who had been supplied seminars within the secrets of real estate investing.
+That September, he wrote a blog submission on the internet website of the now-defunct Trump University that he”Doom and Gloom Don’t Pay.”
+“The way you react to the so-known housing bubble may be a barometer of your business persona,” he wrote to students who had been supplied seminars on real estate investing secrets.
 “Are you the form of individual who takes gain of fine conditions after they gift themselves, using them out so long as the ultimate?
-Or do you heed each message of doom and gloom, averting risks that could be some amazing possibilities?”
+Or do you heed each message and gloom message, averting risks that could be amazing possibilities?”